saifulnipo/eis-semantic-annotation/README.md

 ## Related Work in progress:

-There is another project  done as a masters thesis,
+There is another related project  done as a masters thesis, focusing mainly on text based annotation in PDF document. <br>
  - https://github.com/jaanatak/eis-semantic-annotation concentrates on the further development of the [find similar publications](https://github.com/AKSW/semann/wiki/Documentation#find-similar-publications) functionality.
 Eventually the two parallel forks will be merged into here.